Oluwatobilobaoke/tutor_app/README.md

 * create your .env file and update variables but i left mine there for now

 # Heroku API link
-STll having issues with my db syncing with the app

 https://onlinetutorapp.herokuapp.com/